Gandalf9/servlet_learning/README.md

 * `5094190f` - Added restEasy support and SLF4J support

 * `1834d651` - Added a BookResource to play with, replaced the log4j with logback for the SLF4J implementation

+* `204c8f3b` - Added tests for the BookResource using the MockDispatcher